sunsetsonwheels/kaidi/README.md

 **Building the app:**

+Run `npm install` to install dependencies, and `gulp` to generate a deployable minified app from the source.

-To be added.
-For now just know we will use Gulp to minify the app and package into `./dist`.
+OmniSD builder to be added.
+For now just know we will use Gulp to minify the app and package into `./dist/deploy`.

 **You found a bug?**